RaymiiOrg/c_ookieclicker/README.md

 Lets you buy buildings.
 If you have enough cookies, you are able to buy things.
 Things you buy land in your inventory.

 Price calculation is done for either 1 item, 10 items or 100 items, with an sort-of cheat calculation taken from the cookie clicker wiki.
 At first I calculated the exact price, but with gigantuous amounts of cookies the game crawled to a halt, so I optimized a bit with the formulas I found on the wiki.

 ## Game loop

+At first, the gameloop contained both the gameloop code and all text rendering and input handling code.
+When adding the `Views`, all rendering and input code was moved into their own views.

+The gameloop starts two threads, one for input handling and one for the gamestep.

+The game, before version 105, would sometimes crash when starting on a segfault.
+Never quite sure why, but in version 105 I moved the starting of the two threads out of the gameloop constructor, and into a `start()` function, which `main.cpp` called after creating a `GameLoop`.
+Never saw that crash again.

 ### Game step

+The game step thread displays all user input (renders text) and handles the increment of cookies as per the current cookies per second value.

 ### User input

+The user input thread handles all user input commands (like `c` to buy a cookie).

 ## User interface